Is OPEC moving the goalposts for its oil market scoreline?

 But measuring forward cover may still only offer limited help to OPEC in determining the right time to reopen oil taps, given output from the United States and other non-OPEC producers is climbing.
 This has capped oil prices around $65 a barrel now, after rising from below $30 at the start of 2016.

-PVM Oil Associates analyst Tamas Varga said OPEC and its partners must“constantly remind the market that the alliance formed at the end of 2016 is more than a marriage of convenience and no divorce is contemplated even after stability is achieved.”
+PVM Oil Associates analyst Tamas Varga said OPEC and its partners must “constantly remind the market that the alliance formed at the end of 2016 is more than a marriage of convenience and no divorce is contemplated even after stability is achieved.”

 The IEA says oil producers outside the supply pact raised output by about 700,000 bpd in the 12 months to January.
 If OPEC members Libya and Nigeria, which are exempt from supply curbs, are included, the total rises to 1.4 million bpd.